TeaFive/sortprofiler/README.md

 ```

 ### 🖼️ GUI
-Once the CLI implementation is complete, a GUI hopes to resemble a real-world application with a clean, interactable interface.
+A GUI may be considered after the CLI is complete, primarily as a visual learning extension rather than a core goal.

 Potential goals (to expand on later):
 - [ ] Create a basic windowed layout with main menu navigation